morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: The above link shows 3 adapters.
 The one you want is the CF-WU982AC - 1300Mbps - > Black <

 Review by soyersoyer - The COMFAST CF-WU782AC works well with my RasPi4b (and hostapd).
 I had to use the disable_usb_sg=1 parameter.
 I like this setup because it can route near gigabit speeds.
 My mobile devices have 300-500mbit/s download speed too, it has guest wifi, and I can easily switch to a newer wifi adapter later.
 The rpi runs kodi, a shairport server and a bluetooth sound receiver server too.
 I bought the wifi adapter from AliExpress.
+Review by Joop - The AC range is limited (same floor only) Turning on CF-WU782AC on any channel reduces the range of my ALFA AWUS036ACM.
+Both adapters have USB extension cables and this leads me to think that CF-WU782AC creates unnecessary interference.
+CF-WU782AC does not support DFS.
 ```
 >=====>  Netgear A6210  <=====<
 ```